-On August 3, 2001, we also filed an 8-K announcing the engagement of BDO Seidman, LLP as the Company's principal accounting firm.
+On August 3, 2001, we filed a report of Form 8-K announcing the engagement of BDO Seidman, LLP as the Company's principal accounting firm.

-MCM CAPITAL GROUP, INC.
+MCM CAPITAL GROUP, INC. SIGNATURES

-SIGNATURES

 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.